textninja/textninja.github.io/posts/2021-12-31-still-spinning-k8s.md

 files get questionable once dependencies are introduced, so I'll have to either write them without dependencies (it's own sort of hell, but better than YAML at least), or include a Makefile that configures a venv.

+## A fork in the road

+I have arrived at a fork in the road.
+On the left, I use python as a thin layer over the existing YAML files, overwriting parts or using templating.
+In the middle, I use the official Python Kubernetes client for any resource that needs programmatic love, like randomly generated values.
+Finally, on the right, I do away with YAML completely, embrace the kubernetes client, and start using it for every aspect of my deployment.
+No more kustomization, just straight Python code.

+For now, I'll ride the middle road, but I find the idea of full-on abandonment of stored YAML configs intriguing.

 ## Appendix